ModernTV-AILAB/videoprocess/README.md

 ### Videoprocess
 This module provides basic functionality to work with video for the list of availble functions, see API Reference

+### Runner
+Module for executing shell commands

+for documentation of the individual modules and function, please refer to docs